Angelina Jolie's Success and Achievements in Timeline

 2011: Directorial Debut with In the Land of Blood and Honey

-On April 17, 2012, Angelina Jolie was promoted to the rank of Special Envoy to High Commissioner António Guterres within the UNHCR.
-This expanded role allowed her to represent Guterres and UNHCR at the diplomatic level, focusing on major refugee crises.
+On April 17, 2012, Angelina Jolie was promoted to the rank of Special Envoy to High Commissioner António Guterres within the UNHCR, marking a significant expansion of her role.

 February 16, 2013: Preventive Double Mastectomy

-On February 16, 2013, at the age of 37, Angelina Jolie underwent a preventive double mastectomy due to an 87% risk of developing breast cancer linked to a defective BRCA1 gene.
-This decision followed a family history of cancer, including her mother and grandmother.
+On February 16, 2013, at the age of 37, Angelina Jolie underwent a preventive double mastectomy after discovering she had an 87% risk of developing breast cancer due to a defective BRCA1 gene.
+The decision was influenced by her family history of breast and ovarian cancer.

-In 2013, Angelina Jolie was cited by Forbes as Hollywood's highest-paid actress with estimated annual earnings of $33 million.
+In 2013, Forbes cited Angelina Jolie as Hollywood's highest-paid actress, with estimated annual earnings of $33 million, further cementing her status as a prominent and financially successful figure in the film industry.

 2013: Jean Hersholt Humanitarian Award

-In 2013, The Academy of Motion Picture Arts and Sciences honored Angelina Jolie with the Jean Hersholt Humanitarian Award.
+In 2013, The Academy of Motion Picture Arts and Sciences honored Angelina Jolie with the Jean Hersholt Humanitarian Award in recognition of her humanitarian work.

 June 2014: Appointed Honorary Dame Commander of the Order of St Michael and St George